Sonida Senior Living (SNDA)

 AI Analysis | Feedback

-- Assisted Living Residents: Individuals who require assistance with activities of daily living (ADLs) such as bathing, dressing, medication management, and mobility, while still maintaining a degree of independence and engaging in community life.
+- Assisted Living Residents: This category includes seniors who require assistance with activities of daily living such as bathing, dressing, grooming, ambulation, and medication management.
+They benefit from personalized support and care in a residential environment.

 AI Analysis | Feedback